eshnil2000/CarND-Behavioral-Cloning/README.md

 ## Rubric Points
 Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

-### Files Submitted & Code Quality

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode
-My project includes the following files:

-- **model.py** : Containing the script to create and train the model
-- **drive.py** : For driving the car in autonomous mode in the simulator (This is provided [Udacity](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/drive.py).
-- **model.h5** : Containing a trained convolution neural network.
-- **writeup_report.md** : Summary of the results

 Node: